-Individual school/college may have additional academic ranks; however, these academic ranks and criteria must be defined within each respective faculty handbook and approved, in advance, by the senior vice president - academic affairs and president.
+Individual school/college may have additional academic ranks; however, these academic ranks and criteria must be defined within each respective faculty handbook and approved, in advance, by the regional president(s) and chancellor.

 Faculty Promotion Guidelines

 ATSU does not use an up or out approach to promotion.
 Faculty members are encouraged to seek promotion in rank; however, if they are not awarded promotion, the faculty member is encouraged to remain at their current rank in a productive relationship with the University.
 It is a goal of ATSU to have faculty members productive in teaching, scholarship, service, and clinical practice when appropriate.
 Productivity is evaluated in cooperation with each faculty member's department chair/academic administrator and leads to progress in accomplishing ATSU's mission.